robertesler/Pd4Unity/README.md

 cIFFT    |   [ifft~]
 rFFT      |  [rfft~]
 rIFFT     |  [rifft~]
-PdMaster, which is the superclass to all Pd4P3 classes, also has a few utility methods dbtorms() |  [dbtorms] rmstodb() |  [rmstodb] mtof()    |  [mtof] ftom()    |  [ftom] powtodb() |  [powtodb] dbtopow() | [dbtopow]
+PdMaster, which is the superclass to all PdPlusPlus classes, also has a few utility methods dbtorms() |  [dbtorms] rmstodb() |  [rmstodb] mtof()    |  [mtof] ftom()    |  [ftom] powtodb() |  [powtodb] dbtopow() | [dbtopow]

+* ReadSoundFile and WriteSoundFile are experimental.
+I recommend using Unity's built-in AudioClip API if trying to use audio files.

 # Limitations
 So far with my testing it appears when the Unity function ```OnAudioFilterRead(float [] data, int channels)``` is used to pass our audio buffer it is subject to the C# Garbage Collector.
 This means there may be dropouts.
 When used in the Editor the dropouts can be noticeable to very noticeable.
 When used within a built game, it appears these dropouts are minimized quite a bit.
 This library is not meant to be a high-performance audio engine like FMOD or Wwise, but instead show people how to create procedural audio routines without having to do a lot of heavy lifting for the user.